Understanding Your Health Plan

 Calculating your monthly benefit costs

-The Benefit Plan cost estimator is available for you to use at any time to determine your monthly costs/rates.
+The Benefit Plan cost estimator tool is available for you to use at any time to determine your monthly costs/rates.

 Medical Plan Costs

 If you enroll in a health plan, you will receive a medical credit each pay period toward the cost of your health coverage.
-The amount you receive is determind by your annual salary, your full time equivalency, your emloyment category and the family members that you are covering.
+The amount you receive is determined by your annual salary, your full time equivalency, your employment category and the family members that you are covering.
 Your share of the plan cost/rate is deducted from your paycheck on a pre-tax basis (Research Fellows pay post-tax).

 When monthly benefit costs can change

-• A change in employment category: Exempt, non-exempt, SEIU, Research Associate B or Research Fellow.
-A change in employment category could impact the benefits that you are eligible for, and in some cases could change the amount you pay each pay period for medical coverage.
+- A change in employment category: Exempt, non-exempt, SEIU, Research Associate B or Research Fellow.
+A change in employment category could impact the benefits that you are eligible for, and in some cases could change the amount you pay each pay period for medical, supplemental life and long-term disability coverage.

-If you have one of the above changes in the middle of a calendar year, make sure that you understand how your eligibility and monthly plan costs will be impacted.
+If you have one of the above changes in the middle of a calendar year, please make sure that you understand how your eligibility and monthly plan costs will be impacted.
 Use the Benefit Cost Estimator or reach out to the Benefits Office if you have questions.

 Copays, Deductibles and Coinsurance